 Our Certificate of Incorporation provides that our Board of Directors is divided into three classes of directors, with the classes as nearly equal in number as possible.
-Each of our directors identified above serves in the class indicated.
-Subject to any earlier resignation or removal in accordance with the terms of our Certificate of Incorporation and Amended and Restated Bylaws, referred to as our bylaws, our Class I directors will serve until the 2015 Annual Meeting of stockholders; our Class II directors will serve until the 2016 Annual Meeting of stockholders; and our Class III directors will serve until the 2017 Annual Meeting of stockholders.
+Each of our directors previously identified serves in the class indicated.
+Subject to any earlier resignation or removal in accordance with the terms of our Certificate of Incorporation and Amended and Restated Bylaws, referred to as our bylaws, our Class I directors will serve until the 2018 Annual Meeting of stockholders; our Class III directors will serve until the 2017 Annual Meeting of stockholders.
 Any additional directorships resulting from an increase in the number of directors will be apportioned by our Board among the three classes.